-- The ending of Soul Nomad & the World Eaters.
-"So please...
+- The ending: "So please...
 Gig.
 Just come back.
 Gig?
 Gig!
 GIIIIIG!!!"
 The credits music right afterward really drives it home.

 - As does the fact that Danette breaks down so slowly, which makes it so much more heartbreaking.
 She won't accept it at first, believing he'll be back again, like after your rematch with Feinne.
 As Revya tries to explain that Gig couldn't have survived, leading her to become more exasperated.
 And then come the tears.
 In two, well detailed, static images.
 Very sad.
 The irony that the character who hated Gig the most in the game's early stages is also the first to cry at his death helps to cement this scene's TearJerker status.